luizlcezario/get_next_line/README.md

 Linked List
 </h3>

-<i>In this files, you will find GNL using linked list thats is a recourse that's more efficient that the standard list from c, we learn about it in the bonus of the Libft, and this is probably more efficient that other's because of that.</i>
+<i>In this files, you will find GNL using linked list that's is a resource that's more efficient that the standard list from C, we learn about it in the bonus of the Libft, and this is probably more efficient that other's because of that.</i>

 ---